 6. Long-term Career Goal Examples

-Long-term career goals are usually the big goals that you need multiple years to achieve.
-On the way to achieving them, you should usually use several steps to set individual short-term career goals.
+Long-term career goals are usually big goals that take multiple years to achieve.
+To achieve them, you should usually use several steps to set individual short-term career goals.

 1. Becoming Partner

-I want to become a partner in a law firm within 10 years.
-I will achieve this by landing 5 major accounts and ensuring the highest account profitability within the practice.
+I want to become a partner in a law firm within ten years.
+I will achieve this by landing five major accounts and ensuring the highest account profitability within the practice.

 2. Career Change

-I want to change my career from emergency ward doctor to practicing consultant within 5 years.
+I want to change my career from emergency ward doctor to practicing consultant within five years.
 I will achieve this by retraining and working part-time in private practice.

 3. Promotion to Director

-I want to become Director of I.T.
-Operations within 15 years.
-I will achieve this by delivering multiple high-profile migrations, ensuring the business saves 20% per year on IT infrastructure costs, and demonstrate people leadership skills by presenting in all employee meetings.
+I want to become Director of IT Operations within 15 years.
+I will achieve this by delivering multiple high-profile migrations, ensuring the business saves 20% per year on IT infrastructure costs, and demonstrating proper leadership skills by presenting in all employee meetings.

 4. Increase Earnings

-I will attain earnings of $150,000 per year as a business consultant within 8 years.
-I will achieve this by moving to a bigger firm and completing my first 5 projects with distinction.
+I will attain earnings of $150,000 per year as a business consultant within eight years.
+I will achieve this by moving to a bigger firm and completing my first five projects with distinction.

 5. Greater Work Flexibility